the taste space – steam, bake, boil, shake!

 Thyme Lentils over Polenta

-Posted in Mains (Vegetarian) by janet @ the taste space on January 7, 2011
+In Mains (Vegetarian) on January 7, 2011 at 6:59 AM

 I was apprehensive about making this recipe on a weeknight.
 However, when I told Rob about my top three options for dinner, he encouraged me to try the Rosemary Lentils over Polenta from Supermarket Vegan.